TonyYHe/Robotic-Process-Automation---Candidate-Routines/README.md

 # Robotic Process Automation---Candidate Routines
-Implmentations of simple mechanisms for checking candidate routines in a given trace of executed activities\
+Implmentations of simple mechanisms for checking candidate routines in a given trace of executed activities using C\
 Project based on COMP10002 2020 Semester 2 Assignment 2

 ## Stage 0 - Reading and Analayzing Input Data